hinko13/security-scripts/README.md

 # security-scripts

 <h2>network-tools</h2>
+The network-tools directory contains two scripts that can be used to perform various network diagnostic and testing tasks.

+<h3>icmp_echo_request_and_reply_parser.py</h3>
+This script runs the ping command with certain arguments to send a specified number of ICMP (Internet Control Message Protocol) echo request packets to a specified IP address and waits for the corresponding echo reply packets.
+It then parses the output of the ping command to extract the packet loss, minimum, average, and maximum round trip times for the packets.

+<h3>ping_testing_script.py</h3>
+This script runs the ping command with certain arguments to send a specified number of ICMP echo request packets to a specified IP address and waits for the corresponding echo reply packets.
+It then checks the response of the ping command and prints the results.

 <h2>website-security</h2>
-This directory contains a collection of scripts that can be used to check the security of websites.
+The website-security directory contains a collection of scripts that can be used to check the security of websites.

 <h3>processing_and_printing_csv_data.py</h3>
 This script reads a CSV file and stores each row in a list.
 It then processes and prints a sublist of the list, as well as commented out code to process and print a different list.